Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Mathematical Modeling and Preliminaries

-\cite{TB} and \cite{PR} both modeled the effects of NE on the \pbc{} neurons based on that $\alpha_1$-receptor activation increases the CAN-current conductance in different cell types (\cite{hilletal}, \cite{HL}).
-These models effectively captured several NE-mediated effects on \pbc{} neurons, such as the increase in burst frequency with unchanged burst duration in N-bursters and the increase in burst duration with unchanged burst frequency in C-bursters.
+\RED{Since $\alpha_1$-receptor activation increases the CAN-current conductance in different cell types (\cite{hilletal}, \cite{HL}), prior computational studies \cite{TB,PR} modeled the effects of NE, an $\alpha_1$-receptor agonist, on the \pbc{} neurons via an increase in $g_{\rm CAN}$.} These studies effectively captured several NE-mediated effects on \pbc{} neurons, such as the increase in burst frequency with unchanged burst duration in N-bursters and the increase in burst duration with unchanged burst frequency in C-bursters.
 However, none of these models account for the effects of NE on non-bursting neurons.
 A natural question arises: Can an increase in $g_{\rm CAN}$ also produce NE-induced effects on silent and tonic spiking neurons?
 The answer is no. We demonstrate in \cref{results} that increasing $g_{\rm CAN}$ alone does not induce a transition from spiking to bursting in single \pbc{} neuron models \cite{TB,PR,jasinski,phillips2022burstlet}.
 In fact, bifurcation analysis in \cite{wang2016jcompneur} suggests that increasing $g_{\rm CAN}$ can shrink the bursting region, favoring tonic spiking neurons - a result that is contrary to what has been observed in the experiments in \cite{VR}.
-Moreover, our computational simulations indicate that with a sufficient increase in $g_{\rm CAN}$, all silent neurons eventually transition to either a bursting or spiking behavior.
+Moreover, \RED{simulations using the models from \cite{TB,PR}} indicate that with a sufficient increase in $g_{\rm CAN}$, silent neurons eventually transition to either a bursting or spiking behavior.
 Thus, while increasing $g_{\rm CAN}$ captures certain aspects of NE effects on bursting \pbc{} neurons, it does not fully capture all experimentally observed effects, particularly in non-bursting neurons.

 In the review by \cite{Exton}, experiments in hepatocytes showed that ${\rm IP_3}$ functions as a second messenger for $\alpha_1$-adrenergic agonists and other calcium-mediated agonists.
 This was further supported by experiments in neurons \cite{choy2018noradrenaline}.
 Building on this, in addition to the previously described increases in $g_{\rm CAN}$, we propose that NE application in our model also leads to an increase in $[{\rm IP_3}]$.
 Incorporating this mechanism, we observe an overall increase in burst frequency in N-bursters as $g_{\rm CAN}$ and $[\rm IP_3]$ increase (see \cref{fig:NB_gcan_ip3} in the Results section), consistent with the experimental findings in \cite{VR}.
 This increase is primarily driven by the enhanced depolarizing potential due to $g_{\rm CAN}$, while $[\rm IP_3]$ has minimal impact on N-bursting dynamics.
 In C-bursters, burst frequency also increases with $g_{\rm CAN}$ (\cref{fig:CB_gcan_ip3}) and we show in \cref{CB} that this is mainly due to the involvement of the voltage-gated calcium current $I_{\rm Ca}$.
 However, we also demonstrate in \cref{CB} that an increase in $[\rm IP_3]$ may counteract the $g_{\rm CAN}$-induced frequency increase in the model \cref{eq:pBC_Ica}, resulting in a constant burst frequency in the presence of NE, consistent with experimental observations.
 Nonetheless, there exist parameter regimes where increasing $[\rm IP_3]$ and $g_{\rm CAN}$ leads to increases in both burst frequency and duration, which contradicts experimental results \cite{VR}.